 - a printer,

-- something to colour or paint with (I like paint for this project as there are a lot of pieces to colour and paint goes a bit quicker --
+- something to color or paint with (I like paint for this project as there are a lot of pieces to color and paint goes a bit quicker --

 the one in the photo above is poster painted),